ngxs/store/docs/advanced/operators.md

 }
 ```

 If we change `country` to `Qcountry` (intentional mistake), the compiler will tell us `Object literal may only specify known properties, but 'Qcountry' does not exist`.
-The same technique may be used with other operators if they cannot infer the type, specify the state model and chain properties to get the desired type.
+The same technique may be used with other operators if they cannot infer the type.

+💡 Tip: we can specify the state model type and chain properties to get the desired type.
+Like in the example above.

 ## Custom Operators